-Before you plan on bringing a puppy home, make plans for introducing a new puppy to dogs that already live there.
+Before you plan on bringing a puppy home, make plans for introducing the new puppy to dogs that already live there.
 Adult dogs often welcome a new canine buddy but it's important to try to choose compatible pet matches.
-Some puppies will require quarantine before meeting the rest of the doggy family.
+Some puppies will require quarantine before meeting the rest of the doggy family as well.

-Just remember that a resident dog naturally protects his turf.
-Your puppy may either feel uncertain in strange surroundings or act like a clueless bozo clown-dawg who hisses off the mature canines.
+It's important to remember that a resident dog naturally protects its turf.
+Your puppy may either feel uncertain in strange surroundings or act like a clueless clown who hisses off the mature canines.
 Proper introductions help ensure both pets start off on the same positive paw.

 Dogs read your tension if you’re the least bit wary.
 When this elevated excitement combines with a leash restraint (I can’t get away from that other scary dog), fearful aggression could develop.
 That’s why first dog-to-dog meetings should take place between unleashed dogs.

-For safety’s sake, let them meet through a chain link fence or tennis net, so they can sniff but the barrier keeps them separated.
-That helps the novelty of “new dog” wear off before a true nose-to-nose meeting.
+For safety’s sake, let them meet through a chain link fence or tennis net, so they can sniff each other while the barrier keeps them separated.
+This helps the "new dog" novelty wear off before a true nose-to-nose meeting.
 It’s also important when there’s a size difference between the resident dog and new pup.
 Even friendly adult dogs could accidentally injure the youngster with over-exuberant greetings.

-Once the dogs show happy interest in meeting, let them—keeping the leashes loose.
+Once the dogs show happy interest in meeting, let them while keeping the leashes loose.
 Choose an area with open space to reduce tension.
-They’ll be rude and sniff each other in unmentionable places since that’s proper canine meeting etiquette.
+They’ll be rude and sniff each other in unmentionable places since that’s proper canine greeting etiquette.

 First greetings should be kept to only 10 minutes or so, to keep the dogs from tiring.
-Make a point of calling each dog away from time to time to give a treat or toy, to prevent any tension from escalating and to keep the mood happy.
+Make a point of calling each dog away from time to time to give a treat or toy.
+This will prevent any escalating tension and maintain a happy mood.

-It is a very good sign if they want to play.
+It is a very good sign if the dogs want to play.
 Watch for the doggy language that signals good intentions.
-A classic canine invitation to a game is the “play bow” in which the tail end goes up, and front end goes down.
+A classic canine invitation to a game is the “play bow” in which the tail end goes up and the front end goes down.
 Doggy yawning also signals, “I am no threat” and can be a very positive sign from either dog.
-Whines, barks, and growls are used in both play and threat so pay attention to other body language to judge what the dogs mean.
+Whines, barks, and growls are used in both play and threats so pay attention to other body language to better judge what the dogs mean.

 Licking the mouth and face of the other dog and rolling on the back in dog language signals submission.
-The puppy should display these behaviors, which should tell the older dog he’s just a baby and cut the youngster some slack.
+The puppy should display these behaviors, which should tell the older dog that it's just a baby and to cut the youngster some slack.
 Allow play for only a few minutes during the first meeting, then stop and end the introduction on a good note.

 Meeting on Home Ground